Skip to content

 For many people, the hardest part is not the movement.
 It’s giving themselves permission to move at all.

-If you're curious about conscious dance and would like to experience it for yourself, I invite you to join me for a TranscenDance™ session.
+If you’re curious about conscious dance, I invite you to join me for a TranscenDance™ session.

-Private one-on-one TranscenDance™ sessions are available for those who prefer a personalized, trauma-aware experience with individual guidance and support.
+Private one-on-one TranscenDance™ sessions are available for those who prefer a personalized, trauma-aware experience.

-To learn more, join the Fredhappy email list or follow Fredhappy for upcoming classes, workshops, and resources.
+To learn more, join the Fredhappy email list or follow Fredhappy for upcoming classes and resources.

 See all